wevm/anvil.js/README.md

 ## Overview

-AnvilJS provides a simple API to spawn and manage Anvil instances.
+AnvilJS provides a simple API to create and manage Anvil instances programmatically.

 ## API